Aberratio/react-simple-starter/README.md

 - **yarn start**: Runs the app in development mode.
 - **yarn build**: Builds the app for production to the build folder.
+- **yarn fix-lint**: Lints the JavaScript/TypeScript code using ESLint and fixes the linting issues in your project.
 - **yarn lint**: Lints the JavaScript/TypeScript code using ESLint.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.

 Happy coding! 🚀